jamesacklin/send/app/README.md

 ### Comments

 Article comments are handled via a Disqus plugin.
 Disqus was chosen for its machine-learning capabilities in flagging abusive or spammy comments and to abstract comment entry and storage away from Dirt Rag's servers.
 (With the volume of traffic Dirt Rag sees, it makes sense to keep as many assets or auxillary pieces of content off Dirt Rag's servers as possible.)
-Users can comment upon or "react" (with Emoji) to an article using the Disqus platform and Dirt Rag staffers have the ability to moderate comments through the Disqus admin panel.
+Users can comment upon or react to (with Emoji) an article using the Disqus platform and Dirt Rag staffers have the ability to moderate comments through the Disqus admin panel.

 ### AdHeader and AdSidebar